 Remove all metal objects such as watches and rings, secure loose clothing, and wear eye protection before beginning work on the drive.

-Installation, maintenance, inspection, and servicing must be performed only by authorized personnel familiar with installation, adjustment, and maintenance of AC drives.
+Installation, maintenance, inspection, and service must be performed only by authorized personnel familiar installation, adjustment, and maintenance of drives.

 Do not touch any terminals before the capacitors have fully discharged.